siers/nix-gitignore/README.md

         # This one does read ./source/.gitignore and
         # concats the auxiliary ignores.

+    gitignoreSourceAux ["supplemental-ignores\n", ~/.gitignore] ./source
+        # You may supply multiple ignores and also paths(!= typeOf "string")
+        # that will be read and also concatenated.

     gitignoreSource ./source
         # The one stop shop for all your ignoring needs.
         # gitignoreFilterSource = gitignoreFilterSource' "";